NickolausDS/Uniquity/docs/future features.md

 	* Currently only Mac OSX is supported, add support to windows and linux
 * Better duplicate file reporting
 	* Allow for sorting by:
-		* size
 		* directory
 * Better progress reporting
 	* Show actual number of duplicate files
 	* Show number of files to be verified
 * A GUI for reading log reports
-* Better File Menu Support
 * Include changelog in frozen distribution
 * Include version information in frozen distribution
-* Remove "flicker effect" that cropped up
 * Better Packaging
 	* Option to build but not package
 	* When packaging, remove all temp materials when finished (better cleanup)
+* Better File Menu Support

+###In progress

+* Fix "remove" not working
+	* Duplicate files from main scanned directory are still displayed even when it is removed
+* Mark file as "deleted" when deleted
+* Better deletion support

+###Done

+* Remove "flicker effect" that cropped up
+* Allow for sorting by:
+	* size (done by default)
+* Formatting
+	* nice sizes (not in bytes)
+	* nice filenames (shorter)